 We were returning home through a maze of unfamiliar streets (at least unfamiliar to me); we’d just been to pay a visit to a great-aunt.

 Think of it, ’twas a bit inconsistent with the character of my father, an old-style militant agnostic, to follow the social norms / the dreaded Christmas Spirit: visiting elderly relatives, exchanging inane pleasantries and eating a slice of the obligatory panettone.
 His aunt, born in a less enlightened era, didn’t get the memo and loved this sort of things, religious knick-knacks (spread across her house) included.
 It wasn’t her fault though, hence the indulgence.
 Plus she was living alone, you know.

 If I’m not mistaken that was the first year in which I had to spend Christmas with mom, then Boxing Day with dad.
 That’s what passed for a family holiday.

 Anyway.
 Back to the walk.
 I recall I was looking forward to immerse myself in a zombie-themed videogame I loved, getting away from the chill of the night.

 We entered a piazzetta (small square); dad stopped in the middle of the square, paused for effect and proclaimed with a sardonic smile:

 I was confused.
 What was I expected to see exactly?
-He was studiously contemplating the scene ahead of him, I could only notice a couple of guys hastily unloading a small truck, and a newspaper kiosk (yes, one of those, with real paper magazines, you could still find a few here and there in large towns).
+He was studiously contemplating the scene ahead of him, I could only notice a couple of guys hastily unloading a small truck, and a newspaper kiosk (yes, one of those, with real paper magazines: you could still find a few here and there in large towns back then).